Monday, February 8, 2010

 ABOUT THE BOOK

-If you would like to read the first chapter of Never Say Never, go HERE
+If you would like to read the first chapter of Blue Moon Bay, go HERE.

 This week, the